bourguet/operator_precedence_parsing/operator_precedence.md

 - there are some more consistency conditions

-Note that this algorithm is unable to handle unary operators which don't have the same priority as the binary one.
+Note that this algorithm is unable to handle unary operators which don't have the same priority and associativity as the binary one, this lead to some parse which are different from the normal C one.
+It also does not prevent the use of prefix unary operators as postfix one.
+In general operator precedence allows more parse than wanted and need some additional checks.